rohit-sahoo/AgenticFlow/README.md

 # AgenticFlow: Modular LangGraph Agent Orchestration

-A professional, modular AI agent platform built with LangGraph orchestration, powered by Groq's Llama 3.
+A modular AI agent platform built with LangGraph orchestration, powered by Groq's Llama 3.
 Features web search, code execution, calculations, document Q&A, robust memory (short-term, long-term, RAG), and a modern Gradio UI.

-## 🚀 What's New
+## Features

 - **Full LangGraph Orchestration**: All agent workflows are managed by a LangGraph state machine for clarity and extensibility.
 - **Strict Modular Agents**: Each tool (calculator, code, web search, summarizer, LLM) is a separate agent with clean interfaces.